ArturSoriani/General-heat-features-and-thermodynamic-control-of-active-field-theories/README.md

-# General heat features and thermodynamic control of active field theories
+# Control of active field theories at minimal dissipation
 Artur Soriani, Elsen Tjhung, Étienne Fodor, and Tomer Markovich

 ## Description
-Python script required to reproduce all numerical simulations presented in the paper "General heat features and thermodynamic control of active field theories".
+Python script required to reproduce all numerical simulations presented in the paper "Control of active field theories at minimal dissipation".

 Source code by Artur Soriani.